experimentarium/times/docs/part-4/04-results-attributes.md

   - Capacity upper limit
 * - Reg_ACost
   - r
   - Regional total annualized costs by period and cost category.
-(See Table XX below for categories.)
 * - Reg_irec
   - r
   - Regional total discounted implied trade cost, derived by multiplying the shadow prices of the trade equations by the trade volumes.
 The sum of REG_IREC over regions is zero.